dx-han/dx-han/README.md

 I've worked as a data scientist for online controlled experiments and applied machine learning prediction problems for three years.
 And I'm currently a CMU graduate student.
-I decide to be a software engineer to be my next career goal.
+I decide to be a software engineer as my next career goal.

 - ⚡ Fun fact: I firmly believe OVERWACH is the best computer game in the world